denzyldick/mserver/README.md

 2. Build using cargo.
 3. Run the executable.

-The executable will create a default folder with the configurations that is needed to successfully run this project.
-The folder should also contain the markdown files that will be served by the server.

 ### Todo

 - [ ] Add HTTPS support.
 - [x] Extract hardcoded configuration to a configuration file.
 - [ ] Add an PKGBUILD script for arch based distros.
 - [ ] Update the configuration file if there missing fields.
-- [ ] Finish the routing
-- [ ] Use the current path as working directory and skip the whole default configuration path.
+- [x] Use the current path as working directory and skip the whole default configuration path.
 - [ ] Make it possible to inject CSS, Javascript.
 - [ ] Read title from the configuration and remove the hardcoded title.
-- [ ] Make the configuration available at runtime without IO in the middle.
+- [ ] Configuration available at runtime without IO in the middle.